ros-navigation/docs.nav2.org/docs/tutorials/docs/using_3laws_supervisor.md

 If you do not wish to use the Nav2 Collision Monitor and the Supervisor, you may replace `cmd_vel_supervised` simply with `/cmd_vel`.
 Select the Create Mask button and create a mask with `vx_cmd=0` & `wz_cmd=2`.

-#### NOTE
+!!! note

     Pro Tip: If you set up your robot system to continuously publish Zeros on the Nav2 output, Supervisor can continue to avoid collisions while its stopped based on obstacles coming near it!

 Update the signal rate to be the same as the Nav2 controller update rate.
 Similar to the localization parameters, the mask does not need to be modified if using standard `geometry_msgs/TwistStamped` messages.